-BSHS 740: Capstone Research Project 3 Credit Hour(s)
+BSHS 740: Capstone Research Project

 The Capstone Research Project will provide the structure and guidance for students to complete a final program project based on research of the student's area of interest.
 This Capstone Research Project will result in a final product that incorporates critical skills of a social scientist.
 Prerequisite: BSHS 708 and 710 (can take concurrently) with 712,714,716 or 718).
 (GR)